 Four Locks, located southwest of Clear Springs, Maryland, is a component landscape of the Chesapeake and Ohio Canal.
-While it shares in the historic significance of the wider canal landscape, Four Locks also serves as an example of one of the canal communities that developed alongside the waterway.
-The landscape still contains many features from this period, suggesting how the community followed the rising and falling success of the canal.
+In addition to sharing in the historic significance of the wider canal landscape, Four Locks is notable as an example of one of the canal communities that developed alongside the waterway.
+The landscape still contains many features that reflect the historic period, showing how the community followed the rising and falling success of the canal.

-When the canal company began to build the four locks across Prather's Neck, it brought an industrial and commercial aspect to the land use of the area.
+When the canal company began to build the four locks across Prather's Neck, it expanded the industrial and commercial land use of the area.
 Land acquisition began in the 1830s, and the construction of Locks 47-50 began in February 1836.
-Four Locks: Cultural Landscapes Inventory, NPS, 2008

 Four Locks is centered on the Chesapeake & Ohio Canal, bordered to the north by the Western Maryland Railroad and to the south by the Potomac River where it meanders around the curving peninsula known as Prather's Neck.